Fractional vorticity, Bogomol'nyi-Prasad-Sommerfield systems and complex structures for the (generalized) spinor Gross-Pitaevskii equations: GPE with and interactions

-More in general, it is worth emphasizing that configurations with fractional topological charges are expected both in condensed matter physics (see \cite{FracVort1,FracVort2,FracVort3,FracVort4} and references therein) and in high-energy physics (see \cite{FracVort5,FracVort6,FracVort7,FracVort8,FracVort9} and references therein).
+Let us stress also that configurations with fractional topological charges are expected both in condensed matter physics (see \cite{FracVort1,FracVort2,FracVort3,FracVort4} and references therein) and in high-energy physics (see \cite{FracVort5,FracVort6,FracVort7,FracVort8,FracVort9} and references therein).
 On the other hand, usually, such fractional topological charges need some extra ingredients to appear (as the above references clarify).
 In fact, within the present framework, \textit{the appearance of a fractional vorticity arises without any extra ingredients.} In other words, it is just the non-linear term of the generalized GPE which supports these configurations with fractional vorticity (the corresponding fraction being fixed by the degree of non-linearity).

 For the solution defined above, the two boundary terms $Q_{1}$ and $Q_{2}$ contributing to the topological charge can be computed explicitly.
-Taking into account Eq. (\ref{BPS3}) for $S_{0}=0$, in an annulus, one gets
+Taking into account Eq.~(\ref{BPS3}) for $S_{0}=0$, in an annulus, one gets

 where $R$ is the outer radius, and $a$ is the inner (which could be taken as the size of the condensed atoms of interest).